titivermeesch/CommandTimer/docs/docs/storage/index.md

 # Storage

-There are currently 2 options to tasks.
+There are currently 2 options to store tasks.
 Local JSON files is the default option.

 ## Local JSON files